mixianghang/Intro2Security2024Spring/schedule.md

 ---
 layout: page
-title: Calendar
+title: Schedule
-description: The weekly event schedule.
+description: Listing of course modules and topics.
 ---

-# Weekly Calendar
+# Schedule

-{% for schedule in site.schedules %}
+{% for module in site.modules %}
-{{ schedule }}
+{{ module }}
 {% endfor %}